Taludas/Anno2205-NewFrontiers/README.md

       - *"25.
 Starting Transmission"*:
         - Add subgoal to hire 5000 Moon Officers to unlock the Transmission Spaceport on Moon
         - Add subgoal to hire 25000 Investors on Earth
+        - Add subgoal to establish a trade route for Flax Fibres from Tundra
         - Add subgoal to produce IntelliWear
-        - Add subgoal to establish a traderoute for BioEnhancers from Moon
+        - Add subgoal to establish a trade route for BioEnhancers from Moon
-        - Add subgoal to establish a traderoute for Quantum Computers from Arctic
+        - Add subgoal to establish a trade route for Quantum Computers from Arctic
       - *"28.
 The Sixth Among Five"*:
         - Change subgoal to produce Quantum Computers with the goal to produce Neural Interfaces
      </details>